gazebosim/docs/roadmap.md

     * [All open tickets](https://github.com/search?q=org%3Aignitionrobotics+label%3A%22scripting%22&state=open&type=Issues)
     * [Status](https://github.com/orgs/ignitionrobotics/projects/3?card_filter_query=label%3A%22scripting%22)

-## 2021 Q3 (Jul - Sep) - ongoing
-* **New GUI widgets in Ignition Gazebo**: New widgets that allow the users to debug their simulations and models.
-For example: visualize joints, wireframe, CoM, inertia, etc.

 ## Feature Roadmap

 A number of features are planned for specific releases of Ignition.
 The